 An outstanding route for sightseeing is the #250 Horseshoe Bay Blue Bus which you can catch westbound along West Georgia Street in downtown Vancouver.
 It makes its way through Stanley Park, crossing the Lions Gate Bridge high above Burrard Inlet, then continues west along Marine Drive where you will see some of the city's most expensive homes overlooking the water.
 Eventually you'll arrive at the little seaside village of Horseshoe Bay, where you'll enjoy watching the Ferries and boats come and go.
 There's also a #257 Express Bus to Horseshoe bay, but its route is less scenic, although it still passes through Stanley Park and over the Lions Gate Bridge.

 On the weekend you can enjoy a ride on route 42 from West 10th Avenue and Alma out to the University of British Columbia.
 Its route follows part of NW Marine Drive passing by Jericho Beach and Locarno Beach Park and many beautiful homes along the way.

 We provide easy instructions for getting to every attraction listed in our page about what to see in Vancouver.
 Review the information on Transit tips too; a little knowledge will go a long way toward making your travel go smoothly.

-Find the current location of any bus in Metro Vancouver with this real time bus map.
-Click on any bus icon for more information
+Find the current location of any bus in Metro Vancouver on this real-time bus map.
+Click on any bus icon for more information.

 - Early (More than 0.5 minutes)